-This is also where you’ll find a nice selection of grab-and-go items.
+Capt.
+Cook’s is also where you’ll find a good selection of grab-and-go items.

 One of my favorite tips is to pick up a meal at Capt.
-Cook’s and enjoy it out on the Tiki Terrace during the nightly fireworks.
+Cook’s and enjoy it out on the Tiki Terrace during the sunset.
 It makes for a relaxing evening, away from the crowds.
-In the meantime, you’ll still get to enjoy the nightly entertainment offerings without all the hassle.
+And if you stay long enough, you’ll see the Electrical Water Pageant and the evening fireworks.

-Inside the Polynesian’s main lobby, you’ll find an entrance to Trader Sam’s Grog Grotto.
-This is another bar at the Polynesian, requiring guests to be 21 years or older for admittance after 8:00 p.m.
+Off the hall of the Polynesian’s main lobby, you’ll find an entrance to Trader Sam’s Grog Grotto.
+This Polynesian Resort bar requires guests to be 21 years or older for admittance after 8:00 p.m.

 Trader Sam’s offers a unique drink menu with the opportunity to purchase souvenir mugs when in stock.

-A popular alternative to Trader Sam’s Grog Grotto is Trader Sam’s Tiki Terrace, which is the outdoor version.
+A popular alternative to Trader Sam’s Grog Grotto is Trader Sam’s Tiki Terrace, which is the outdoor side of the bar.
 The Tiki Terrace is my favorite stop at the Polynesian.
 The terrace is considered a back patio of sorts and shares a dining area next door to Capt.
 Cooks.

 The menu at Tiki Terrace is the same as Trader Sam’s, offering fun concoctions exclusive to the Polynesian.
 Here we have the “Tiki Tiki Tiki Tiki Tiki Room” drink that is a fun play on Walt Disney’s Enchanted Tiki Room.